 Beginning in 2016 this system of structural deductions was downscaled and simplified as part of the tax shift.
 In 2017 the basic structural deduction is €438 per quarter for each full time worker.
-13 This amount is increased for low income workers and high income workers according to the following scheme:
+This amount is increased for low income workers and high income workers according to the following scheme:

-Table 2.24 Employers' deductions in social insurance contributions [2017]
+Table 2.35 Announced changes in employers' deductions in social insurance contributions [2018 - 2019]